5roop/task13/README.md

 | classla/wav2vec2-large-slavic-parlaspeech-hr    | 0.660449 | 0.461923 |

 The metrics are a bit lower, but the same ranking is seen (xls-r > large-slavic, LM helps wer but increases cer.)

+# Addendum 2022-06-06T09:43:03

+## Analysis of possible future data sources:

+### pescanik.net

+Sample size: 2

+Transcripts are heavily edited.
+A lot of manual preprocessing would have to be done to correct them (at least as much time as the length of the audios we acquire).

+We would have to download the resources manually.

+Audio: hosted on vimeo and soundcloud (difficult to scrape)

+There is quite a lot of resources available though.

+### Južne vesti

+Sample size: 3

+Transcripts slightly edited (deleted 'ot prilike', 'znate kako eerrrm', 'eto', 'i,i,i, kako bih rekao...', 'i tako dalje i tako dalje'), some bad spelling (Nišu -> Nipu, mo smo -> mi smo, diektor -> direktor), multiple speakers speaking at once in some cases .

+Video hosted on yt (easier to scrape)

+### B92.net

+Accessed via web archive.
+Difficult to navigate, on the sites with transcripts there is no indication where the audio recording is. -> the searching would be difficult, but the scrapping would be the easiest yet.

+Sample size: 1

+Transcripts the nicest.
+Sometimes the speaker is interrupted and then the transcript gets cut.

+Current site (not accessed through web archive) seems not to have the same file structure, nor the transcripts for the content.